 You want to be certain that your eating and exercise plans are compatible with your health status.
 This is especially important if you have

-diabetes, as losing weight may change your requirements for insulin or other medicine.
+diabetes, as losing weight may change your requirements for insulin or other medication.

 Plan an Exercise Program

-Walk, join a gym, do a video—just move!
+Walk, join a gym, or buy workout DVDs—the bottom line is that you need to move!
 Dietary changes without exercise are unlikely to produce long-term results.
 Exercise will make you feel better about yourself, increase your cardiovascular fitness, and enhance your weight loss efforts.
+If you have a hard time getting started, find a friend to buddy up with on your workout days.
+It may also be easier to join a class where other people can keep you motivated.

 Consider Your Approach

-While quick weight loss is always most desirable, it is not healthy, nor is it lasting.
+While quick weight loss seems most desirable, it is not healthy, nor is it lasting.
 You want to choose a plan which will allow for 1 to 2 pounds of fat loss per week while preserving your lean body mass and water.
+Ultimately, weight loss is a matter of simple math.
+You have to burn more calories than you take in.
+Eat smaller, more frequent meals throughout the day as opposed to the standard 3 meals.
+This will allow you to fill up on healthy snacks rather than go hungry between meals.
+If you need to, consider talking to a dietitian about healthier food choices, portion control and meal planning.

 Don't Forget Fluids